 Mobile is an inherent part of our lives today and it’s important for researchers to grasp how this medium can help us improve our research outcomes.
-That’s why, last month I attended the Merlien Institute conference MobileMR 2010: Market Research in the Mobile World conference in Berlin.
+That’s why, last month I attended the Merlien Institute conference in Berlin.
+MobileMR 2010: Market Research in the Mobile World.

 Some interesting examples of how it can enhance our research were presented including:

-- Steve August and Ian Ralph showed how using mobiles for diary studies results in far more frequently and timely responses
+- Steve August and Ian Ralph showed how using mobiles for diary studies results in far more frequent and timely responses

 - Siamick Salari, founder of Everyday Lives, spoke about using mobiles to collect and tag on the go multi-media ethnographic information